sarsatis/devops-tools/15.Imran/vagrant/README.md

 vagrant box list
 vagrant status
 vagrant reload
-vagrant destroy
-vagrant halt
-vagrant up
-vagrant global-status
-vagrant global-status --prune
+vagrant destroy (To destroy all vms) vagrant halt  (To power off all vms) vagrant up  (To bring the powerd off vms) vagrant global-status  (To check all vms) vagrant global-status --prune